 SplitClient client = SplitFactoryBuilder.build("localhost", k, getApplicationContext()).client();

-If a split.yaml or split.yml is not found in assets, Split SDK maintains backward compatibility by trying to load the legacy file (split.properties), now deprecated.
+If a split.yaml or split.yml is not found in assets, Split SDK maintains backward compatibility by trying to load the legacy file (split.properties), which is now deprecated.

 The format of this file is a properties file as key-value line.
-The key is the split name, and the value is the treatment name.
-Here is a sample split.properties
+The key is the feature flag name, and the value is the treatment name.
+The following is a sample split.properties

 # this is a comment